Azure/PSRule.Rules.Azure/docs/baselines/en/Azure.All.md

 [Azure.Storage.UseEncryption](Azure.Storage.UseEncryption.md) | Storage Service Encryption (SSE) should be enabled. | Important
 [Azure.Storage.UseReplication](Azure.Storage.UseReplication.md) | Storage Accounts not using geo-replicated storage (GRS) may be at risk. | Important
 [Azure.Template.LocationDefault](Azure.Template.LocationDefault.md) | Set the default value for the location parameter within an ARM template to resource group location. | Awareness
+[Azure.Template.ParameterDataTypes](Azure.Template.ParameterDataTypes.md) | Set the parameter default value to a value of the same type. | Important
 [Azure.Template.ParameterFile](Azure.Template.ParameterFile.md) | Use ARM template parameter files that are valid. | Important
 [Azure.Template.ParameterMetadata](Azure.Template.ParameterMetadata.md) | Set metadata descriptions in Azure Resource Manager (ARM) template for each parameter. | Awareness
 [Azure.Template.Resources](Azure.Template.Resources.md) | Each Azure Resource Manager (ARM) template file should deploy at least one resource. | Awareness